 Applicants for a degree must file an application with the Vice President for Academic Affairs before the end of the third week of the semester in which they intend to graduate.
-The stipulated graduation fee is required and must be paid to the Business Office.
+A graduation fee of \$50 is required and must be paid to the Business Office.